INTO-CPS-Association/dse_scripts/README.md

 # INTO CPS DSE Scripts

-Updated old Python 2 scripts to Python 3 and added a modular GA system among other minor improvements
+My dissertation project that involved updating [INTO-CPS](https://into-cps.org/) DSE scripts from Python 2 to Python 3 and implementing a modular GA system

 ## Highlights
 - Updated to Python 3